skoky/DynamixelJava/README.md

-Java library to control Dynamixel servos.
+Java library to control Robotis Dynamixel servos.
 Currently compatible with

 * XL-320 servo using OpenCM control board
 * AX12A servors connected with USB2Dynamixel controller